estudos-desafios/pair-programing/README.md

 After, visit the following address:

--   GET http://localhost/api/categorias (listar todas categorias)
+-   GET http://localhost/api/categorias (list all categories)
--   GET http://localhost/api/categorias/1 (listar a categoria com id = 1)
+-   GET http://localhost/api/categorias/1 (list the category with id = 1)

-Mais testes use o testes.http no VsCode ou Postman/Insomnia
+More tests use the file teste.http inside VsCode or test with Postman/Insomnia

 ## License